A Simple and Fast Algorithm for L1-norm Kernel PCA: Experimental Results

-In this experiment, we basically use the same detection rule as in \cite{shyu2003novel} where it is applied for anomaly detection.
-Assuming that $Y \in \mathbb{R}^{n \times d}$ represents the projected data points based on $p$ loading vectors and $\lambda_j$ is the variance of $j^{th}$ principal component, we use the following rule to detect outliers:
+In this experiment, we use a similar detection rule as the one in \cite{shyu2003novel} where it is applied for anomaly detection.
+Let $Y \in \mathbb{R}^{n \times p}$ denote $p$ principal components and $m_j$ and $\lambda_j$ be the mean and variance of the $j^{th}$ principal component, respectively.
+To detect outliers, we consider the following detection model, which classify the $i^{th}$ sample as an outlier if

-The metric appearing on the left-hand side of \eqref{eq:detection_rule} represents the squared Euclidean distance to the origin in the scaled reduced principal component space consisting of principal components whose variance is greater than or equal to $\alpha$.
-So, our decision rule can be understood as a circular boundary as illustrated in Figure \ref{fig:toy_PCA}.
-Since we are assuming the outlier detection setting, sample labels are unknown at the stage of building a model.
-Therefore, we compute precision and recall with varying $c$ and measure the performance of a model using AUC under the precision-recall curve.
-We compare AUC of the \textit{L\textsubscript{1}}-norm PCA based model to those of the \textit{L\textsubscript{2}}-norm PCA based model and two other popular outlier detection models, Local Outlier Factor (LOF) \cite{breunig2000lof} and Isolation Forest (iForest) \cite{liu2008isolation}.
+The metric appearing on the left-hand side of \eqref{eq:detection_rule} represents the squared Euclidean distance to the origin in the standardized principal space consisting of principal components whose variance is greater than or equal to $\alpha$.
+Therefore, our model can be understood as drawing a circular boundary (as illustrated in Figures \ref{fig:toy_PCA} and \ref{fig:toy_gaussian_PCA}) on this reduced standardized principal space.
+Since sample labels are unknown at the stage of building a model in the outlier detection setting, it is unclear how to choose an appropriate $c$.
+So, we compute precision and recall with varying $c$ and evaluate the performance of each model using AUC under the precision-recall curve.
+We compare AUC of the Algorithm \ref{alg:L1KernelPCA} based models to that of the KPCA-L1, L1-KPCA, R1-KPCA, and L2-KPCA based models as well as that of the two popular outlier detection models, Local Outlier Factor (LOF) \cite{breunig2000lof} and Isolation Forest (iForest) \cite{liu2008isolation}.

-Considering that principal components having small variance contain minor information, we choose principal components whose sample variance is greater than or equal to $\alpha$.
-We select the largest $\alpha$ such that
+Since principal components having small sample variance provide minor information, we only consider principal components whose sample variance is greater than or equal to some threshold value $\alpha$.
+We set $\alpha$ be to the largest $\bar{\alpha}$ such that

-where $d$ is the number of features.
-In other words, we select top principal components which explain more than 80\% of the variation in a dataset.
-We develop models using two kernel functions: Linear and Gaussian.
-For the width parameter $\sigma$ of the Gaussian kernel, we set it to $d$.
-On the other hand, we set the number of nearest neighbors to 10 in LOF, and set the number of trees, the size of subsample and the number of rounds to 100, 256, 10, respectively in iForest since these parameter values are the most widely used.
-Table \ref{Outlier Detection - AUC} shows AUC of the six different models: the \textit{L\textsubscript{1}}-norm linear kernel based model, the \textit{L\textsubscript{2}}-norm linear kernel based model, the \textit{L\textsubscript{1}}-norm Gaussian kernel based model, the \textit{L\textsubscript{2}}-norm Gaussian kernel based model, LOF, iForest.
+holds where $d$ is the number of features.
+For the choice of the kernel function, we consider both the linear kernel and the Gaussian kernel with the width parameter $\sigma$ of the Gaussian kernel to be equal to $d$.
+On the other hand, we set the number of nearest neighbors to 10 in LOF, and the number of trees, the size of subsample, and the number of rounds to 100, 256, and 10, respectively in iForest since these parameter values are commonly used.